Kaimakan71/Quark/README.md

 Run `make test` to run compiler tests (which are in the `test` directory).

 # Usage
-`./compiler/quarkc -i filename.quark -o filename.S`.
+`./compiler/quarkc -i filename.quark -o filename.asm`.
 This will generate assembly code from the quark source code.
-If you want to assemble the program, you can use clang `clang filename.S -o filename`.
+If you want to assemble the program, you can use NASM `nasm filename.asm -f elf64 -o filename.o`.

 # TODO
 * Expression/condition parsing